 Direct Subsidized Loans: The student must demonstrate federal financial need.
 The U.S. Department of Education will pay (subsidize) the interest that accrues during certain periods.

 Direct Unsubsidized Loans: Financial need is not a requirement.
 The student is responsible for paying the interest that accrues.

 Eligibility for the Subsidized Loan is determined by the information provided on the FAFSA.
 The College administers all necessary paperwork for the government so the student does not have to submit a separate loan application.

 Interest Rate: Due to the Bipartisan Student Loan Certainty Act of 2013 interest rates on new Federal Direct Loans are established by the Department of Education each spring.
 Each loan will have a fixed interest rate for the life of the loan.
 For new loans made on or after July 1, 2017 and before July 1, 2018 the interest rates are:

 * Federal Direct Loans for Undergraduate Students: 4.45%

 Interest rates for each upcoming academic year may be found after July 1 at https://studentaid.ed.gov/types/loans/interest-rates

-Fees: A loan origination fee of 1.072% will be deducted from the gross amount on all Federal Direct Loans first disbursed between December 1, 2013, and September 30, 2014.
-For loans disbursed on or after October 1, 2014, the loan fee may be different depending on the across-the-board federal budget cuts, known as “sequester” put into place by the Budget Control Act of 2011.
+Fees: A loan origination fee of 1.066% will be deducted from the gross amount on all Federal Direct Loans first disbursed between October 1, 2017 and October 1, 2018.
 The Department of Education will notify borrowers of fee changes and will provide additional information.